MSunbulee/msunbul.github.io/project_UR10e.md

 ## Abstract / Overview
 This project built an **experimental testbed for time-varying 1D disturbances** using a **UR10e manipulator**, enabling **controller validation for underwater vehicles** under repeatable wave-like motion.
-Seven periodic velocity profiles (sinusoidal, triangular, composite) were implemented with adjustable amplitude and frequency, exported through URScript, and validated in **ROS 2** and **URSim**.
+Seven periodic velocity profiles were implemented with adjustable amplitude and frequency, exported through URScript, and validated in **ROS 2** and **URSim**.
 The setup serves as a **hardware-in-the-loop benchmark**, bridging theoretical control design with quantitative real-world validation.

 ---